Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 while(done == 0) { /* loop */ }
 print(x);
 ```
-On an x86 machine it will always print `1` while on and ARM processor it can also print `0`.
+On an x86 machine it will always print `1` while on an ARM processor it can also print `0`.

 We can distinguish 2 types of ordering: